DenchiSoft/VTubeStudio/README.md

 ## Are you a developer who wants to learn about creating VTube Studio Plugins?

 Everything you're looking for is on this page.
+If you have any questions, please ask in the [Discord](https://discord.gg/VTubeStudio).

 ## Contents